Frequently asked questions about the platform | Fluid Attacks Help

 What is a group?

-Why should you create several groups?
+Why create several groups?

 Vulnerabilities